hazelcast/hazelcast-simulator/README.md

 Each load generator (e.g. client) will run with 40 threads and call the IMap.get method.

-This is the most common form of througput testing but isn't ideal.
+This is the most common form of throughput testing but isn't ideal.
 The ideal form of throughput testing would be to determine the max possible throughput of a system by increasing the load.

 ### Latency testing